CRPropa/CRPropa3/Simulation-Modules.md

 This list gives an overview over the simulation modules together with a short description.
-For a more detailed explanation you can also refer to the Doxygen documentation
+For a more detailed explanation refer to the Doxygen documentation.

 ### Propagation modules
 Propagation modules are responsible for proposing a step size, evaluating the bids for the step size of the previous round and spatially moving the particle according to this step.
 Every simulation needs exactly one propagation module, that is usually put at the beginning of the module list.